idf_component.yml

 repository

-The URL of the component repository.
-The repository URL has to be a valid Git remote URL.
+The Git URL of the component’s source repository.
+Must be a valid Git remote URL.

 This field is optional, but highly recommended.